 Bigamy is a felony offense in Texas that carries lengthy prison terms and substantial fines.
 Alleged offenders in these cases often failed to finalize divorces to their original spouses.

-Lawyer for Bigamy Arrests in Dallas, TX
+Bigamy Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Texas Penal Code § 25.01 establishes that an alleged offender commits bigamy if such person is legally married and he or she:

-- purports to marry or does marry a person other than his or her spouse in Texas, or any other state or foreign country, under circumstances that would, but for the alleged offender’s prior marriage, constitute a marriage; or
+- purports to marry or does marry a person other than his or her spouse in Texas, or any other state or a foreign country, under circumstances that would, but for the alleged offender’s prior marriage, constitute a marriage; or

 - lives with a person other than his or her spouse in Texas under the appearance of being married.